keechma/keechma-next/README.md

 ### Transactions

 Keechma/next's reconciliation is transacted.
-This means that the any controllers that are dirtied as a result of some state change will be reconciled before next round of reconciliation starts.
+This means that any controllers that are dirtied as a result of some state change will be reconciled before next round of reconciliation starts.
 If any events are dispatched _during_ the reconciliation, and these events cause a state change, controllers dirtied by this state change will be reconciled in the next round (run to completion semantics).

 _* This is not 100% correct because of some exceptions caused by the optimizations in the reconciliation code_